icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 ```
 The JSON Schema can be complicated to follow, so we suggest using the examples below as a starting point.

 The main types of submission are for `Tumour` and `Normal` samples; each of these types has a specific set of data rules to follow in the metadata format.
-These are examples of correctly formatted payloads for both `Tumour` and `Normal` sample types:
+The following are examples of correctly formatted payloads for both `Tumour` and `Normal` sample types:
 <!---  Tabs start here -->

 <Tabs